 Top Five Favorite Beauty Brands Created by Breast Cancer Survivors

 As an infusion nurse, the two most common things I see my patients do after they are diagnosed with breast cancer is taking a deep dive into their nutrition and seeking out sustainable, clean beauty brands.
-Losing control in many aspects of your health can be frightening, however one thing that I see patients taking control in is what they put INTO their bodies as well as ON their bodies.
+Losing control in many aspects of your health can be frightening, however, one thing that I see patients taking control of is what they put INTO their bodies as well as ON their bodies.

 Did you know that there is no regulation in the cosmetic industry in the United States?
 To date, the U.S. FDA has only banned 11 chemicals from cosmetics suspected to cause cancer, genetic mutation, reproductive harm, or birth defects.1 Clean beauty is the topic of conversation when it comes to mainstream beauty, but don’t be fooled when reading labels because at the end of the day these companies can literally slap any kind of feel-good label, making YOU want to buy it!

 This is why I want to share with you my favorite companies I recommend to my patients and it just so happens these founders are cancer survivors themselves!